Compile po files when releasing a package

 Since the compiled .mo files are best not stored in subversion (or any other RCS), you need to give a hint on which files to include.
 You do this by adding a MANIFEST.in file.
 Let’s say your package has roughly these contents (not all files are shown):

-With this part working, the only thing this zest.pocompile package needs to do, is to actually find all .po files and compile them to .mo files.
-It simply looks for directories that are named LC_MESSAGES and compiles all .po files found in there.
+With that part working, the only thing this zest.pocompile package needs to do, is to actually find all .po files and compile them to .mo files.
+It looks for directories that are named LC_MESSAGES and compiles all .po files in there.

 Command line tool